 Some colleges/universities may offer an “Upward Bound” program, which helps young students prepare for higher education.
 The program provides educational programs to motivate and support students from disadvantaged backgrounds and assist low-income, first-generation college students.

-To be eligible parents must not have a four-year college degree and must meet income guidelines.
-The program recruits high school students from 9th, 10th and 11th grade from targeted counties and schools.
 Students receive academic instruction, ACT/SAT test preparation, college workshops, and visit college campuses.
 They participate in cultural activities and leadership opportunities.
 Tutoring is provided to support academic classes taken, and for preparation for ACT/SAT test.
 Goals of the program are to prepare and motivate high school students for a post-secondary education.

-For more information on Upper Bound please check with your high school counselor to see if this program is available in your school.
+For more information on Upward Bound please check with your high school counselor to see if this program is available in your school.
 Or you may contact the US Department of Education.
 Website info: www.ed.gov/programs/trioupbound/index.html